Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

         async def member(self, interaction: discord.Interaction, member: discord.Member):
             await interaction.response.send_message(f"Your member is {member.mention}", ephemeral=True)

-As you see with the channel command, we can pick a specific channel to use in our command, however let's say we want to limit this to voice channels only.
+If you try out the channel command, you will see that it currently accepts any type of channel, however let's say we want to limit this to voice channels only.
 We can do so by adjusting our type hint to :class:`discord.VoiceChannel` instead of :class:`discord.TextChannel`.